 The world critically needs more sustainable production systems for food, fuel, fiber and landscapes.
-The DPH program is a professional program that offers an exciting opportunity to those who want to make a difference in these productions systems.
+The Doctor of Plant Health (DPH) program is a professional program that offers an exciting opportunity to those who want to be leaders and make a difference in these productions systems.
 Graduates from the program are in high demand; we are experiencing 100% employment upon graduation.

 Salvador will be working with the United States Department of Agriculture Natural Resources Conservation Service (USDA-NRCS) for the summer of 2018.
 He will split his time working in the Kellogg Soil Survey Laboratory conducting chemical, physical, and biological soil tests and shadowing State Soil Scientist Neil Dominy.
 He plans to create a set of lectures describing soil test methodology and interpretation to either enhance existing UNL undergraduate soil and soil fertility courses, or design a course himself, drawing from his extensive teaching experience as a graduate student.